Debra Clegg, Rhys Thomas Died In Poughkeepsie Trash Truck Accident By The Intersection of Stanley Street and Mary Avenue

 Liability In Poughkeepsie Garbage Truck Accidents

-Garbage trucks are far more common than many people realize.
-According to one report from the Federal Motor Carrier Safety Administration (FMCSA), there are around 2,500 garbage trucks every year.
+Garbage truck accidents are far more common than many people realize.
+According to one report from the Federal Motor Carrier Safety Administration (FMCSA), there are around 2,500 garbage truck accidents every year.
 Pedestrians are especially vulnerable to garbage trucks for several reasons.
 Garbage trucks have large blind spots that can obscure the presence of pedestrians.
 A fully loaded garbage truck can weigh as much as 50,000 lbs.
 Even a low impact collision can be catastrophic.
 There are a number of steps that garbage truck drivers should take in order to avoid collisions.

 - Garbage truck drivers should receive adequate training.